vWernay/lua/README.md

 const char *lua_tostringblob(lua_State *L, int idx, size_t *len);
 ```

-A [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) API that interfaces with Luas built in facilities, e.g., string.pack, string.unpack, and table.concat, is located in `libs/scripts/examples`.
+A [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) API that interfaces with Lua's built in facilities, e.g., string.pack, string.unpack, and table.concat, is located [here](libs/scripts/examples/dataview.lua).

-The current solution simply allows byte data to still be beholden to the garbage collector while not requiring the allocation of intermediate data when going to and from the Lua API.
+The intent is to allow byte data to still be beholden to the garbage collector while not requiring the allocation of intermediate data when going to and from the Lua API (unsafe caveats apply).

 #### Extended API:
 Expose ``lua_createtable`` and API functions common to other Lua runtimes.